kushalnavghare/portfolio/index.md

 - Achieved annual cost savings of $100K by engineering a sentiment classifier using BERT, replacing an existing text analytics application with 95% precision at 80% recall classifier
 - Improved Net Promoter Score (NPS score) by 7% using a real-time outlier prediction model to predict potential detractors and identifying possible root cause on bad customer experience
 - Utilized geospatial analysis techniques, such as Uber H3's hexagonal spatial indexing and clustering, to optimize geographical boundaries of roadside service providers.

+**Associate Consultant @ Allstate (_March 2018 - March 2020_)**
+- Designed and implemented automated processes for extracting, transforming, and manipulating data in alignment with specific Tableau business report requirements using SQL, R, and Python.
+- Conducted regression analysis and constructed predictive models to monitor assistance center metrics, interpreting model results using SHAP values.
+- Built PySpark ETL data pipeline to optimize data computation and establish a reusable feature store for modeling.
+- Led multiple proof-of-concept initiatives, leveraging innovative machine learning techniques and rigorous data analysis to address critical business challenges within cross-functional teams in an agile environment.